 Prioritize your information

-The service offered is the most important text followed by contact information than by your logo, their size should reflect this hierarchy in their size and prominence on the sign.
-This is because you want people to know what kind of work is being done and if they need that service too, then the viewer focuses on how to contact the company to get this work done, who are they contacting…. and then the logo would be a part of the branding process as another way of remembering the who they are contacting.
+The service offered is the most important text, followed by contact information than by your logo.
+Their size should reflect this hierarchy in their scope and prominence on the sign.
+This is because you want people to know what kind of work is being done.
+If they need that service too, then the viewer focuses on how to contact the company to get this work done, who are they reaching, and then the logo would be a part of the branding process as another way of remembering who they are contacting.

 Make sure at least one-third of your sign is blank space.
 More blank or white space adds to legibility.
 It also makes your signs easier to read from a moving car.